leeprky/Slook/README.md

 ## SLOOT THEME V1
-a A Discord Theme Focused On Your Messages.
+A Discord Theme Focused On Your Messages.

 ## INFO